marcransome/MRWorker/README.md

 ## MRWorker

-`MRWorker` is a tiny experimental Objective-C library intended for running command-line programs or commands and observing their output.
+`MRWorker` is a tiny experimental Objective-C library intended for running command-line programs or commands asynchronously and observing their output.

 A simple example: